 If a visit to a water park is not part of your family vacation plans there are still options to cool off with water attractions at both Universal Studios and Islands of Adventure.

-Universal Studios has water rides that are best for kids.
+Universal Studios Orlando water rides are best for young kids.
 The main water attractions are Curious George Goes to Town and Fievel’s Playland Water Slide.

 Both of these attractions are play areas where kids can explore and run off some energy.
 The Curious George play area has a water bucket that spills all over guests.
 There is also a dry ball area in the back of the area.